dbeurive/backend/README.md

 You could instantly find where, in your code, a specific action on some data is done.

-If you modify your database's schema, you could find out very quickly, and very accurately, the impacts on the code.
+If you modify your database's schema, you could evaluate very quickly, and very accurately, the impacts on the code.

 If you are new to the application, having a very flexible documentary referential should be a great help.